iyioio/common/packages/convo-py/README.md

 const convo=new Conversation({capabilities:['vision']});
 ```

-Currently vision is enabled by define by the vscode extension and CLI.
-This may change soon.

 (note - the image in the example below is the cover of Abbey Road by The Beatles)
 ``` convo
 // the @enableVision tag enables vision in the conversation